DrC0okie/HEIG_CLD_Labo4/README.md

 ## Step 3 : Test the performance of datastore writes

 The following 2 test have been done with jmeter 5.5.
 For each test we sent 1500 requests to the app engine server, with a ramp-up period of 1 second.
 For the first test we sent the requests to the servlet without giving any parameters in the url, so no data has been written to the datastore.
 For the second test we sent the requests with the following parameters: `?_kind=test&_value=test`.
+We have waited the active instances to be at 0 before launching the second test for more consistency.
 The goal of those 2 tests is to observe weather the write to the datastore has an impact on the performance or not.

+We have conducted multiple series of tests, e.g. with 200 requests polling the server during 5 minutes (to have more consistent data), but unfortunately, those tests made our machines crash systematically.
+We decided to include only one series of tests on one specific machine and network to be more consistent.

 ## Tests without writing in the datastore